 Flow Line- this element depicts the flow of the data within the system.
 It is supported by text to show what type of data is being sent.

 Hotel Reservation SystemEdit this example

-This diagram shows how the process of automated hotel reservation works.
-The Book Room at the center is responsible for the information it receives and retrieves.
-Furthermore, the arrows come with text labels to indicate the data flowing.
+This diagram shows how an automated hotel reservation system works.
+The Booking Room at the center is responsible for the information it receives and retrieves.
+Furthermore, the arrows include text labels to indicate the data flowing.